rsksmart/bridge-transaction-parser/README.md

 Available param options:

-* [--fromblock=number] defaults to `lastest`.
+* [--fromblock=number] defaults to `latest`.
 If the block number is negative, it will be interpreted as the number of blocks before the latest block.
 * [--network=network] Expects a url host for a network.
-If passed the literal `mainnet` or `testnet` it will be parsed to the respective mainnet and testnet hosts (found in the `network-parser.js` file).
+If passed the literal `mainnet` or `testnet` it will be parsed to the respective mainnet and testnet public nodes hosts (found in the `network-parser.js` file).
 Defaults to `testnet`.
 * [--pegin] if provided, prints peg-in related transactions.
 It can be used along `--pegout` to only print peg-in and peg-out related transactions.
 * [--pegout] if provided, prints peg-out related transactions  It can be used along `--pegin` to only print peg-in and peg-out related transactions.
 * [--methods="['bridgeMethod1', 'bridgeMethod2']"] prints transaction data of calls made to any of the specified bridge methods.
 Defaults to all Bridge methods.